Life-Work Integration: The Road Less Traveled

 Working yourself to unhappiness is a real risk when you’re going at it alone.

-Even without employees or bosses, finding life-work balance can be a bit trickier than you’d expect.
+Even without employees or bosses, finding life-work integration can be a bit trickier than you’d expect.

 It’s your sole responsibility to figure out how to spend your time wisely.
 And if you don’t, you run the risk of burnout, mental health challenges, and dwindling creativity.